Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 North Texas Stats and Trends

-- Thus far this season North Texas has two wins against the spread.
+- North Texas has two wins against the spread in six games this season.

-- The Mean Green have yet to cover the spread this season when underdogs by 21.5 points or more.

-- North Texas' games this year have hit the over on two of five set point totals (40%).

-- North Texas is 2-1 against the spread and 1-3 overall in games when it puts up more than 16.7 points.
+- North Texas is 2-1 against the spread and 1-3 overall when the team notches more than 16.7 points.

-- In games that North Texas totals over 280.3 yards, the team is 2-2 against the spread and 1-4 overall.
+- When North Texas totals more than 280.3 yards, the team is 2-2 against the spread and 1-4 overall.

-- The Mean Green have turned the ball over 11 times this season, five more turnovers than the Flames have forced (6).
+- This season the Mean Green have turned the ball over 11 times, five more than the Flames' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.